 Eachine EX2 Mini FPV drone review

 Disclosure: I received this mini FPV drone as part of a product review collaboration with Banggood.
 Product specs and quality may vary according to the manufacturer’s reliability, so I cannot guarantee that you will get a drone that performs exactly the same as seen in my article.

 Excepting the “Eachine” word on the box, I had the filing that I’m dealing with a MJX drone.
-As I previously mentioned, the EX2Mini has very similar design to the one of MJX B3Mini.
-Its remote controller is the same we are accustomed, from MJX.
+As I previously mentioned, the EX2Mini has a very similar design to the one of MJX B3Mini.
+Its remote controller is the same one we are accustomed to, from MJX.
 Do not mention that the convertible FPV headset is a genuine MJX product.

 Overall, the EX2 Mini feels nice and well made.
 Hopefully will take crashes well 🙂

 As I previously mentioned, Eachine packs with the EX2Mini a downgraded version of the GR6221A MJX transmitter (no status LCD).
 The RC has a built-in alarm buzzer for low battery voltage and out of the controller’s range.

 On the front panel, besides the two control sticks, there are 4 switches and 4 control buttons (Light switch, Motor Lock/Unlock, L/H speed, and Photo – N/A).
 Toggling between flight modes (Angle/Acro) can be done through the 3 position trim switch (on right side of the throttle stick).
 Unfortunately, mode selection can be done only at the time you power ON the RC.
 It can not be switched midflight.

 The L1 button (on the back of the RC) enablers 360 flips/roles.
 Note: this feature works in Angle mode only.